cadmusinho/Age-estimation/README.md

 ### Conclusions

 Despite hardware constraints, the implemented optimization techniques enabled achieving a decent accuracy level.
-The MAE od 16 years result is satisfactory as a proof-of-concept and solid foundation for further experiments and development.
+The MAE of 16 years result is satisfactory as a proof-of-concept and solid foundation for further experiments and development.

 To improve results further, it is recommended to: